Internet Explorer version history: Internet Explorer 10

 Internet Explorer 10 became generally available on October 26, 2012, alongside Windows 8 and Windows Server 2012, but is by now supported on Windows Server 2012, while Windows Server 2012 R2 only supports Internet Explorer 11.
-It became available for Windows 7 on February 26, 2013.
+It became available for Windows 7 SP1 on February 26, 2013.
 Microsoft announced Internet Explorer 10 in April 2011, at MIX 11 in Las Vegas, releasing the first Platform Preview at the same time.
 At the show, it was said that Internet Explorer 10 was about three weeks in development.
 This release further improves upon standards support, including HTML5 Drag & Drop and CSS3 gradients.
-Internet Explorer 10 drops support for Windows Vista and will only run on Windows 7 Service Pack 1 and later.

 Internet Explorer 10 Release Preview was also released on the Windows 8 Release Preview platform.

 Internet Explorer 11

 Internet Explorer 11 is featured in a Windows 8.1 update which was released on October 17, 2013.
 It includes an incomplete mechanism for syncing tabs.
 It features a major update to its developer tools, enhanced scaling for high DPI screens, HTML5 prerender and prefetch, hardware-accelerated JPEG decoding, closed captioning, HTML5 full screen, and is the first Internet Explorer to support WebGL and Google's protocol SPDY (starting at v3).
 This version of IE has features dedicated to Windows 8.1, including cryptography (WebCrypto), adaptive bitrate streaming (Media Source Extensions) and Encrypted Media Extensions.

 Internet Explorer 11 was made available for Windows 7 users to download on November 7, 2013, with Automatic Updates in the following weeks.

 Internet Explorer 11's user agent string now identifies the agent as "Trident" (the underlying browser engine) instead of "MSIE".
 It also announces compatibility with Gecko (the browser engine of Firefox).

 Microsoft claimed that Internet Explorer 11, running the WebKit SunSpider JavaScript Benchmark, was the fastest browser as of October 15, 2013.

 Since January 12, 2016, only the most recent version of Internet Explorer offered for installation on any given Windows operating system is supported with security updates, lasting until the end of the support lifecycle for that Windows operating system.
 On Windows 7 and 8.1, only Internet Explorer 11 received security updates until the end of those Windows versions' support lifecycles.
 Support for Internet Explorer 11 is bound to the lifecycle of the Windows version it is installed on as it is considered an OS component, thus it is unsupported on Windows 7 due to the end of extended support on January 14, 2020.
 Internet Explorer 11 was made available for Windows Server 2012 and Windows Embedded 8 Standard, the only still supported edition of Windows 8 in April 2019.
 It is the only supported version of Internet Explorer on these operating systems since January 31, 2020.